spring-ai-community/mcp-annotations/README.md

     /**
      * Handle elicitation requests with a synchronous implementation.
-     * Note: clientId is required for all @McpElicitation annotations.
+     * Note: clients are required for all @McpElicitation annotations.
      * @param request The elicitation request
      * @return The elicitation result
      */
-    @McpElicitation(clientId = "default-client")
+    @McpElicitation(clients = "default-client")
     public ElicitResult handleElicitationRequest(ElicitRequest request) {
         // Example implementation that accepts the request and returns user data
         // In a real implementation, this would present a form to the user